alpernakin/Download-App-Container/README.md

 # Download-App-Container
 Download real-time map data and statistics representation.

 **Frontend**: A mobile application, implemented with Ionic, Angular, Jasmine, Karma.
-The application streams and represents the download points on a map and some example statistics.
+The application represents real-time and historical download points on a map, and shows example statistics comparisons.

 **Backend**: API, implemented with ExpressJ, Mongoose, Socket.io, Chai and Mocha.
-The API serves the download points and streams them, besides, it serves some statistics info as well.
+The API serves the download points and streams them.
+Besides that, it serves some statistics data.

-**Data-Producer**: Automatically produces and inserts dummy data into the Mongo database.
+**Data-Producer**: Feeds the Mongo database with dummy data.
+This app is well important for testing real-time data streaming.

 # Installation